 Get a firsthand look at this long-awaited report with foundational nomenclature for housing and service delivery models further defining market segments, establishing best practices and guiding principles, and helping drive crucial partnerships that address pressing needs resulting from the current housing crisis.

-A Place in the World: Fueling Housing & Community Development Options for Individuals with Autism and Neurodiverse Populations
+A Place in the World: Fueling Housing and Community Options for Adults with Autism and Other Neurodiversities

 - Introduction & Welcome: Developing a new generation of housing options for people with autism and neurodiversities

 Shortcomings & Gaps in the System: What’s standing in the way of significant progress?

 Making the Case: Economic, community and healthcare perspectives

 Research Approach: Essential strategies that bridge diverse solutions for addressing the national housing crisis

 Speaking the Same Language: New narrative for housing for special populations, informing a marketplace that speaks the same language

 Better Data, Better Policy: Collecting data on what works and needs to work better informing future developments and advancing supportive public policy

 Working together to ensure people with autism and neurodiversities have more options and opportunities to find their place in the world.